Jameson Blake: Early life

-Jameson Andrew Blake was born in Hong Kong on June 17, 1997, to a Filipina mother Clarissa Gibbs and an American father Robin Blake.
+Jameson Andrew Blake was born in British Hong Kong on June 17, 1997, to Filipina mother Clarissa Gibbs and American father Robin Blake.
 He has an older brother and a younger sister.
-Blake's parents separated, with his father staying in Hong Kong, and he and his siblings moving to the Philippines with his mother.
+Blake's parents separated, with his father remaining in Hong Kong, while he and his siblings moved to the Philippines with their mother.

 Career

-Blake started out by appearing in television commercials for brands such as Bingo Cookie Sandwich, Coca-Cola, and Jollibee.
+Blake began appearing in television commercials for brands such as Monde Nissin Bingo Cookie Sandwich, Coca-Cola, and Jollibee.

 In 2015, he auditioned for Pinoy Big Brother: 737 as a teen housemate.
 He joined the second leg of the season, the Regular Edition, under the moniker "Ang Responsible Son ng Pampanga."
 Blake entered the house on Day 81 and was evicted on Day 112.
-Later that year, Blake became a member of the all-male dance group Hashtags, formed by the noontime variety show, It's Showtime.
+Later that year, Blake joined the all-male dance group Hashtags on the noontime variety show, It's Showtime.

-In 2016, Blake made his film debut in the coming-of-age movie 2 Cool 2 Be 4gotten.
+In 2016, Blake made his cinematic debut in the coming-of-age film 2 Cool 2 Be 4gotten.
 For his portrayal of Maxim, he won Best Supporting Actor at the 12th Cinema One Originals Film Festival and received a nomination for New Movie Actor of the Year at the 33rd PMPC Star Awards for Movies.

 In 2017, Blake was part of the 13th Cinemalaya Independent Film Festival entry Nabubulok, where he portrayed Paul Harper.
 He shared in an interview that the role was somewhat less daring compared to his previous ones.
-That same year, he starred in Kip Oebanda's horror film Nay, which was an official entry to the 13th Cinema One Originals Digital Film Festival.
-Blake also appeared in the 43rd Metro Manila Film Festival entry Haunted Forest, as RJ.
+That same year, he starred in Kip Oebanda's horror film Nay, which was an official entry to the 13th Cinema One Originals Film Festival.
+Blake also appeared in the 43rd Metro Manila Film Festival entry Haunted Forest as RJ.

-Blake has also had roles Mama's Girl (2018), and So Connected (2018).
+Blake has also had roles Mama's Girl (2018), and So Connected (2018), as well as one of the 20 celebrity contestants (lucky stars) in Kapamilya Deal or No Deal (2026).